-8. Comparative Results
+8. Comprative results

-In order to evaluate the preformance of the proposed algorithm, we carried out some experiments with different data sets (see section 7).
-In this section, we compare the performance of the proposed algorithm and Zanaty method [8] that is stable and more accurate than others (more discussion can be seen in [8]).
-Thus, two tests have been performed on different data types.
-In the first test, we fit a suitable surface to the reduced points of both methods using standard least squares.
-The second test is to apply the segmentation processes to both reduced data using the proposed method [10].
-The number of neighbourhood is slected k=15, and the reduction factor is governed by parameter $\eta=0.1$ in case of Zanaty method [8], while the prameters $\xi=\eta=0.1$; $\mu=200$; k=15 and $\lambda=0.025$ are given to the proposed algorithm.
-We denote the resultant points number after appling the proposed method by (NP), and (SP) is the number of points that results after applying established methods [8].
+In order to evaluate the preformance of the proposed algorithm, we carried out some experiments with different data sets (see Section 7).
+In this section, we compare the performance of the proposed algorithm, and Zanaty method [11] which is stable and more accurate than others, more discussion can bee seen in [11].
+Thus two tests have been performed on different data types The first test, we fit a suitable surface to the reduced points of both methods using standard least squares.
+The second test is to apply the segmentation processes to both reduced data using the proposed method [18].
+The number of neighbourhood is slected k = 15, and the reduction factor is governed by parameter $\eta = 0.1$ in case of Zanaty method [11], while the prameters $\xi = \eta = 0.1$; $\mu = 200$; k = 15 and $\lambda = 0.025$ are given to the proposed algorithm.

-8.1 Fitting results
+8.1.
+Fitting results

 Mse is estimated in each fitting process.
-Table (3) presents the comparative fitting results and reduction ratio (%) in each data set when the proposed method (P) and Zanaty (S)[8] methods are applied to different data sets.
-The results show that our method is more accurate than [8] with factor data reduction of over 50%.
+Table 3 presents the comparative fitting results and reduction ratio (%) in each data set when the proposed method and Zanaty [11] method are applied to different data sets.
+The results show that our method is more accurate than [11] with factor data reduction over than 50%.

-8.2 Segmentation results
+8.2.
+Segmentation results

 Two different data sets: Bajaj and CurvedBox-curve data set have 16172 and 27792 points respectively.
-Bajaj and CurvedBox-curve data sets consist of 16 and 12 segments containing 16172 and 27792 points respectively.
+Bajaj and CurvedBox-curve data sets are consists of 16, and 12 segments containing 16172 and 27792 points respectively.
 These sets are reduced using both methods.
-Then, the reduced sets are segmented [10] and compare the resulting segmentation.
-Applying the proposed reduction algorithm gives 16 segments containing 10543 points (34% reduction) in the Bajaj set case and 12 segments 15879 points (43% reduction) in the CurvedBox-curve set as shown in Figures 8(a) and 9(a).
-While the number of segments is changed in [8] to be 15 segments containing 12445 points (23% reduction) in the Bajaj set case, and 13 segments containing 19454 points (30% reduction) in the CurvedBox-curve set as shown in Figures 8(b) and 9(b).
-Comparing Figures 8(a) and 8(b), and also 9(a) and 9(b) (in case of the number of segments) indicates that our data reduction method improves its shape preserving nature.
+Then, the reduced sets are segmented [16] and compare the resulting segmentation.
+Applying the proposed reduction algorithm gives 16 segments containing 10543 points (34% reduction) in the Bajaj set case and 12 segments 15879 points (43% reduction) in the CurvedBox-curve set as shown in Figs 16(a) and 17(a).
+While the number of segments is changed in [11] to be 15 segments containing 12445 points (23% reduction) in the Bajaj set case, and 13 segments containing 19454 points (30% reduction) in the CurvedBox-curve set as shown in Figs 16(b) and 17(b).
+Comparing Figs 16(a) and 16(b), and also 17(a) and 17(b) (in case of the number of segments) indicates that our data reduction method improves its shape preserving nature.

-9. Conclusion and Future Work
+9. Conclusion and future work

 A filter-based 3D shape preserving technique for data reduction has been presented.
-The approach is designed to handle data sets of various reverse engineering activities, including scanned (laser) of varying density.
-It can be used to filter data as a post process to data segmentation or surface fitting in reverse engineering.
+The approach is designed to handle data sets of various reverse engineering activities, including scanned (laser) of varying

+S. Aljahdali et al. / Improving data reduction for 3D shape preserving density.
+It can be used to filter data or as a post process to data segmentation or surface fitting in reverse engineering.
 The algorithm uses the discrete Gaussian image which requires the estimation of surface normals.
 This increases the computation time compared to existing filter-based methods, but this should be deemed an acceptable overhead for a shape preserving reduction algorithm.
 The representative point of a cell is geometrically selected rather than using a mean or median and is therefore more influenced by the local shape of the point set.
 The algorithm also differentiates between interior and edge points.
 Thus the reduction process is constrained so that edges can be better maintained.
 This is particularly useful when the density of the scanned data is low along boundaries.